246 new COVID cases, 8 deaths in Delhi | Health

 246 new COVID cases, 8 deaths in Delhi

-Delhi registered 246 new coronavirus cases, the lowest in around eight months, and eight more deaths on Sunday, as the positivity rate dipped to 0.36 per cent, the Health Department said.
+Delhi registered 246 new coronavirus cases, the lowest in around eight months, and eight more deaths, as the positivity rate dipped to 0.36 per cent on Sunday, the Health Department said.

-This is the 14th time that the daily count stood below the 500 mark in January and the eight consecutive day since January 10 when the figures have stood below the 400mark.
+This is the 14th time that the daily count stood below the 500 mark in January and the eight consecutive day when the figures have stood below the 400 mark.

+The city recorded 299 COVID-19 cases on January 16 and 295 on January 15.
+On January 14, there were 340 new infections and four deaths as the daily fatality count had dropped to single digits after several months.

+As many as 6.19 lakh patients have recovered and the active cases dropped to 2,544 from 2,691 the previous day.
+Of the total number of 11,088 beds in COVID hospitals, 9,987 are vacant, the bulletin stated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)